 Amazon Studios acquired out of Sundance heart-wrenching “One Child Nation” (August 9), Nanfu Wang and Jialing Zhang’s brutal expose of the ongoing impact of China’s One Child Policy that won the Grand Jury Prize for U.S. Documentary.

-Fresh off its “Free Solo” Oscar and Emmy wins, NatGeo will throw its promotional chops behind its Sundance debut, Richard Ladkani and Sean Bogle’s eco-thriller “Sea of Shadows” (July 12), an expose about the world’s endangered smallest whale, as well as “Last Man in Aleppo” Oscar nominee Feras Fayyad’s new Syrian documentary, “The Cave” (October 18), which debuted at TIFF 2019.
-Lauren Greenfield continues to follow the wealthy with her Imelda Marcos Philippines exposé, which debuted at Telluride and TIFF, “The Kingmaker” (November 8, Showtime).
+Fresh off its “Free Solo” Oscar and Emmy wins, NatGeo is pushing Sundance debuting Richard Ladkani and Sean Bogle’s eco-thriller “Sea of Shadows” (July 12), an expose about the world’s endangered smallest whale, as well as “Last Man in Aleppo” Oscar nominee Feras Fayyad’s new Syrian documentary, “The Cave” (October 18), which debuted at TIFF 2019.
+Lauren Greenfield continues to follow the wealthy with her twisty Imelda Marcos Philippines exposé, which debuted at Telluride and TIFF, “The Kingmaker” (November 8, Showtime).

 Premiering at Tribeca was moving portrait “Linda Ronstadt: The Sound of My Voice” (CNN Films, Greenwich Entertainment) from Bay area Oscar veterans Rob Epstein and Jeffrey Friedman.
 Another music documentary, Ron Howard’s “Pavarotti” (CBS Films) followed an unusual release pattern, debuting via Fathom Events in June, then opened in limited release stateside while playing festivals around the world.